Xfinity xFi Pods Review (Gen 2): A Budget-Friendly Mesh WiFi Extender

 • The xFi Pods only work with Xfinity gateways, while the Nighthawk and Linksys models are universally compatible.

-• The xFi Pods use the older Wi-Fi 5 standard compared to Wi-Fi 6 on the Nighthawk.
+• The xFi Pods use the older Wi‑Fi 5 standard, while the Nighthawk is Wi‑Fi 6.

-• The Nighthawk provides faster maximum speeds up to 1.8Gbps.
+• The Nighthawk provides faster maximum speeds up to AX6000 (combined).

-• The Linksys model is cheaper but only single band 2.4GHz.
+• The Linksys model is dual‑band AC1200, not single band.

 • The xFi Pods have a simpler setup, but the Nighthawk is more customizable.